sveggiani/react-telegram-comments/README.md

 # react-telegram-comments
-A simple React component to integrate comments using Telegram's comments.app
+A simple React component/librarty to integrate comments using Telegram's comments.app